codingminions/OOAD/README.md

 **--OO ELEMENTS--**
 1. Inheritance: Example of Inheritance: Opening class inherits from the FNCD class (Opening.java)
 2. Abstraction: The end user doesn't need to know the details of the operations and hence this is a good examples of Abstraction.
-(Main.java)
+(Main.java).